shpatrickguo/bitgrit/README.md

 A fully-rendered HTML version of the book will be built in `shpg_dsprojects/_build/html/`.

-## Contributors

-We welcome and recognize all contributions.

 ## Credits

-This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).
+This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/).